 Perhaps the second recommendation was added to DASH in an attempt to reduce the complexity of parsing BCP 47 language tags and matching them to language preferences.
 The likeliest outcome of giving implementers of the spec permission to leave the job only partly done, we think, is to decrease interoperability rather than to increase it.

-The group initially concluded to add the second note not as a note but as a general provision (because of the should) with an editor's note indicating that there is no consensus yet on this general provision based on the comment in #169 (comment 69880).
+The group initially concluded but later revised the decision to add the second note not as a note but as a general provision (because of the should) with an editor's note indicating that there is no consensus yet on this general provision based on the comment in #169 (comment 69880).

 Later, the following comments and questions were raised: